Cardiolund ECG Parser

 The interval measurement performance has been evaluated using the Physionet QT database.
 For this dataset, the average errors in QRS complex and T wave onsets and offsets have been shown to be acceptable.

-CE-approved medical device
+Integrating with a medical device

 The ECG Parser is is not a complete diagnostic software, neither is it intended for real-time applications, nor for interpretation of life-threatening cardiac diseases.